Osprey: Migration

 European breeders winter in Africa.
 American and Canadian breeders winter in South America, although some stay in the southernmost U.S. states such as Florida and California.
 Some ospreys from Florida migrate to South America.
 Australasian ospreys tend not to migrate.

 Studies of Swedish ospreys showed that females tend to migrate to Africa earlier than males.
 More stopovers are made during their autumn migration.
 The variation of timing and duration in autumn was more variable than in spring.
 Although migrating predominantly during the day, they sometimes fly in the dark hours, particularly in crossings over water and cover on average 260–280 km per day with a maximum of 431 km per day.
 European birds may also winter in South Asia, as indicated by an osprey tagged in Norway being monitored in western India.
 In the Mediterranean, ospreys show partial migratory behaviour with some individuals remaining resident, whilst others undertake relatively short migration trips.

 Mortality

 Swedish ospreys have a significantly higher mortality rate during migration seasons than during stationary periods, with more than half of the total annual mortality occurring during migration.
-These deaths can also be categorized into spatial patterns: Spring mortality occurs mainly in Africa, which can be traced to crossing the Sahara desert.
+These deaths can also be categorized into spatial patterns: Spring mortality occurs mainly in Africa, which can be traced to crossing the Sahara.
 Mortality can also occur through mishaps with human utilities, such as nesting near overhead electric cables or collisions with aircraft.